MIMIR: Deep Regression for Automated Analysis of UK Biobank Body MRI: Results and Discussion

 Not all metadata can be inferred with the proposed approach, as the required information may be lost by preprocessing or absent from the MRI data.
 Other measurements are clinically trivial, such as age, sex, and weight.
-For some, alternative techniques may be superior, such as liver fat measurements from the dedicated UKB liver MRI with more accurate fat fraction values.
-Here, the projected, two-dimensional input format also limits the accuracy of organ measurements, with the proposed kidney volume measurements almost doubling the error previously achieved by segmentation of axial slices \cite{langner2020kidney}.
-Finally, MRI-based diagnosis of type 2 diabetic status may not be clinically viable, with a specificity of 0.965 and sensitivity of only 0.250 here.
-Prior work classified it using convolutional neural networks with similar accuracy \cite{wagner2020102}.
+For some, alternative techniques may be superior, such as liver fat measurements from dedicated UKB liver MRI which encodes fat fractions more faithfully.
+The projected, two-dimensional input format also imposes limitations on smaller structures, with the proposed kidney volume measurements almost doubling the error achieved by segmentation of axial slices \cite{langner2020kidney}.

+Whereas prior work trained separate network instances for each target \cite{Langner2020}, the proposed method can predict more information with only four multi-output networks.
+It also automatically indicates potential outliers and failure cases by providing confidence intervals for each predicted value, based on uncertainties that are well-calibrated even without the complexity and runtime costs of ensembling \cite{langner2021uncertainty}.

 Future work may explore fully volumetric processing and other imaging protocols, which could leverage more, potentially critical information.
-However, several metrics can already be accurately inferred in the proposed way, such as liver volume and body composition metrics with estimated errors below 5\%.
+However, several metrics can already be accurately inferred in the proposed way, such as liver volume and body composition metrics.
 With additional metadata becoming available, such as hormone levels, disease outcomes, and mortality statistics, more modules could be added in the future.
-The networks already trained in this work may provide benefit for independent studies that replicate the used imaging protocol, but also hold potential for transfer learning.
+The networks trained in this work may provide benefit for independent studies that replicate the used imaging protocol and hold potential for transfer learning.

-This work provides an implementation that can conveniently provide image-derived phenotypes at large scale for prototyping in correlation studies, months or years before the reference measurements will be available.
+This work proposes an implementation that can conveniently provide image-derived phenotypes at large scale for prototyping in correlation studies, months or years before the reference measurements will be available.
 Over the coming years, it will stand ready for fully-automated analysis of more than 100,000 upcoming UKB images that are yet to be released.